l0n3m4n/SearchToolkit/README.md

 </tr>
 <tr>
 <td><img src="assets/server/shodan.png"></td>
-<td><b>Vulmon</b></td>
+<td><b>PEASng (WinPEAS,LenPEAS,MacPEAS)</b></td>
 <td><a href="https://github.com/carlospolop/PEASS-ng">Github</a></td>
-<td>PEASSng (WinPEAS,LenPEAS,MacPEAS) is tools search for possible local privilege escalation paths that you could exploit and print them to you with nice colors so you can recognize the misconfigurations easily.</td>
+<td>PEASSng is tools search for possible local privilege escalation paths that you could exploit and print them to you with nice colors so you can recognize the misconfigurations easily.</td>
 </tr>
 <tr>
 <td><img src="assets/server/shodan.png"></td>